SaimAkramGill/MachineLearningHomework2/README.md

 Binary Classification
 For the binary classification task (distinguishing between "No tumor" and "Glioma"), the models achieve approximately 90% accuracy.
 Author
-[Muhammad Saim Akram] - Student at TU Graz, Summer Term 2025
+[Muhammad saim Akram] - Student at TU Graz, Summer Term 2025